apache/geode/Debugging-GemFire-Applications.md

 Refer to the [Oracle Troubleshooting Guide](http://www.oracle.com/technetwork/java/javase/crashes-137240.html) for more details.
 1. Verify that there are no heapdump (*.hprof) files or OutOfMemoryErrors.
 Tools such as [jhat](http://docs.oracle.com/javase/7/docs/technotes/tools/share/jhat.html) and [Eclipse Memory Analyzer](https://eclipse.org/mat/) can provide heap histograms and leak suspects.
 1. Search the stack dumps for "Java-level deadlock".
-Dumping the stacks using ```jstack <pid>``` or ```kill -3 <pid>``` will dump any Java-level deadlocks including the threads involved in the deadlock as well as the stack dumps for each of those threads.
+Dumping the stacks using ```jstack <pid>``` or ```kill -3 <pid>``` will highlight any Java-level deadlocks including the threads involved in the deadlock as well as the stack dumps for each of those threads.
 When debugging, it is best to get stack dumps for all VMs.
 To determine if progress is being made, execute multiple thread dumps several seconds apart for comparison.
 1. Search the system logs for any "15 seconds have elapsed messages" which don't have corresponding "wait for replies has completed" logs.
 You can match these log messages together via the thread id or native thread id.
 In this example, we can see that the request did complete, so while we should be concerned (and possibly check stats in vsd to see what system resources are causing this delay), it will not be the cause of our hang.
 ```